mikrono/tModLoaderWiki_kr_ko/Intermediate-Guide-to-AI.md

 ```

 We now have a place to put our ai, but it doesn't do anything yet - let's start by changing the npcs velocity.
- The velocity is a vector2(which is composed of 2 floats, x and y) corresponding to the x and y change of the npc every frame(60 times a second) in pixels.
+ The velocity is a vector2(which is composed of 2 floats, x and y) corresponding to the x and y change of the npc every frame(60 times a second) in pixels after your ai happens.

 A velocity of -5,5 means left 5 and down 5 pixels a frame(Keep in mind in Terraria, adding to y goes down).
 Changing velocity is the most common way to make your npc move, and it's kept in between frames - if I set it to 5,5 it will stay that way till something else changes it.

 Let's make the npc float upwards by changing the velocity.
 ```cs
 public override void AI(){